chris-martin/georgia/README.md

 `scrape/` -
 A web scraping library which pulls data from open.georgia.gov and stores it in JSON format.

+`database/` -
+Defines a PostgreSQL database schema and jOOQ-based Java for it.

+`json-to-sql/` -
+Converts the content of the `json` branch to the content of the `sql` branch.

+`web` -
+Website using the Play framework.

 ### `json`

 The `json` branch contains the most raw dump of the data from the scraping process.